anamvakil/Data_Cleaning_using_Google_Spreadsheets/README.md

 # Data Cleaning using Google Spreadsheets

-In this project, I have used two datasets named as International Logistics Association Memberships and Cosmetics.Inc to perform data cleaning process using some of these tools in google spreadsheets listed below:
+In this project, I have used two datasets named as International Logistics Association Memberships and Cosmetics.Inc to perform data cleaning process.
+The google spreadsheet tools that I have used for doing this are listed below:

 ### ***Conditional Formatting***